 Key to assessment method identification IEA Independent End Assessment activity - identifies which assessment method will be used for that section of the standard.

-I Assessment will be through the On demand test

-0 Assessment will be through the observation

-PD Assessment will be through the professional discussion
+T Assessment will be through the On demand test 0 Assessment will be through the observation PD Assessment will be through the professional discussion O/ PD May be covered by observation depending on which scenario selected.
+If not must be covered by professional discussion

-O/ PD

-covered by professional discussion